nagyistge/percona-agent/INSTALL.md

 1. [Get your API key.](https://cloud.percona.com/api-key)
 2. As root, run in the terminal:

-`curl -s https://cloud.percona.com/get | /bin/sh /dev/stdin -api-key <API key>`
+`curl -s https://cloud.percona.com/install | bash /dev/stdin -api-key <API key>`

 By default a quick install:
 * Enables *Server Metrics Monitor*
 * Enables *MySQL Metrics Monitor* if MySQL is present
 * Enables *MySQL Query Analytics* if MySQL is present and running locally

-A quick install requires [MySQL Auto-detection](#user-content-mysql-auto-detection) to work properly, else it prompts you for input.
-You can disable prompts by specifying `-interactive=false` for an [Automated Install](#user-content-automated-install).
+A quick install requires [MySQL Auto-detection](#user-content-mysql-auto-detection) to work properly.
+If it fails (e.g. it can't connect to MySQL), only *Server Metrics Monitor* is enabled.

 Standard Install
 ----------------